The Fed Is Spoon-Feeding Us a Lie

 The CPI data came in higher than expected again in May.
 Looking at the trend, this should cast some serious doubt on the notion that inflation is “transitory.”
 Price data has come out hotter than expected every month this year.
 But the market reaction appears to be the exact opposite.
 The worse than expected CPI report seems to have reinforced the “inflation is transitory” narrative.
-As Peter Schiff explained in his podcast, everybody is buying into a lie the Fed is spoon-feeding us.
+Everybody seems to be buying into a lie the Fed is spoon-feeding us.

-People seem to be even more confident now that inflation is transitory than they were before we got all this really bad data.”
+In fact, people seem to be even more confident now that inflation is transitory than they were before we got all this really bad data.

 The stock market was up last Friday after investors had time to absorb the data, and growth stocks did better than value stocks – something you would not expect in an inflationary environment.
 Long-term bond yields fell after the CPI data came out, and the dollar rallied.
 In other words, despite the news that the dollar is losing purchasing power faster than expected, people wanted to buy dollars.
 Meanwhile, gold sold off on Friday and continued that trend to start the week Monday.